Code-Institute-Submissions/ms4-siopa-fia/README.md

 - [SQLite3](https://www.sqlite.org/index.html) is the database that was used in production.
 - [PostgreSQL](https://www.postgresql.org/) is the database used by the deployed site.
 - [Heroku](https://www.heroku.com/) is used as an online cloud platform service used to host the site.
-- [JQuery](https://jquery.com/) was used extensively throughout the site, in order to provide functionality for Bootstrap elements, and for Stripe.
+- [JQuery](https://jquery.com/) was used primarily throughout the site, in order to provide functionality for Bootstrap elements and for use of Stripe.
 - [GitPod](https://gitpod.io/) was used as an IDE for this project.
 - [GitHub](https://github.com/) is where siopaFIA's repository is stored.
 Regular commits were made throughout, and code was pushed to GitHub from GitPod.